ktortolini/random-cards/README.md

 }
 ```

 Well, that's the essence of what is happening when you play the game.
-There are plans to add more feature later on, but for now this is a game based solely on luck that isn't much fun. 🤷
+There are plans to add more features later on, but for now this is a game based solely on luck that isn't much fun yet. 🤷

 But I had a lot of fun making it.
 ## _Credits_